Zaemhom/head-mounted-display-HMD-glass/journal.md

 I built a README and wiring illustrations, added PCB labels, and created detailed callouts for each module.
 I also captured final renders from multiple angles.

-Looking at the full render, it finally felt like a product instead of just an experiment.
+Looking at the full render, I finally felt like I made a game instead of just an experiment.

 ---

 ### Day 18 – July 1
 **Time Spent:** 6h

-Final review day.
+Now, it is the final review day.
 I went through the entire checklist: documentation, folder structure, wiring diagram, logs, models.
 Everything got a final polish.

 I also simulated the Wi-Fi station mode of the ESP32, showing how the headset could broadcast locally for real-time monitoring.
 That felt like the perfect last touch.